-If a student is unable to meet the qualitative and quantitative requirements at the end of an academic period (defined as one academic year, if the student attends both semesters), then the student is placed on financial assistance probation for the following semester.
-If the student does not meet both conditions at the end of the probationary period, she/he will no longer be eligible for financial assistance unless a successful appeal has been granted or a student regains eligibility described in section "Re-establishing Eligibility after Denial or Suspension."
+If a student is unable to meet the qualitative and quantitative requirements at the end of an academic period (defined as one academic year, if the student attends both semesters), then the student is not eligible for financial assistance and is placed on Financial Assistance SAP Suspension for the following semester.
+Please note an appeal is not a guarantee.
+The appeal process is described in section "Appeal Process."